 An imminent iOS update is set to make cyberattacks that require no input from the victim (also known as zero-click exploits) much harder to execute.

-As evidenced by the beta version of iOS 14.5, Apple has changed its approach to securing code running on its phones (opens in new tab) and tablets (opens in new tab), making it far more difficult for hackers to develop exploits that do not rely on some form of slip-up on the user’s part.
+As evidenced by the beta version of iOS 14.5, Apple has changed its approach to securing code running on its phones and tablets, making it far more difficult for hackers to develop exploits that do not rely on some form of slip-up on the user’s part.